Abhinav2011/Transfer-Music/README.md

 # Transfer Music

-This app provides an easy way to transfer your playlist from spotify to youtube music or vice versa.
+This app provides an easy way to transfer your playlist from Yotube Music to Spotify.